pandorabots/pandorabots.github.io/_tutorials/predicates.md

 * Properties - global constants for a bot.
 Can only be changed by the botmaster.
 * Predicates - global variables for the bot.
 Usually set by the client when a template is activated.
 * Local variables - which are just like predicates, except their scope is limited to one category.
-* System built ins - `that` and `topic` are special type of predicates that are usually set by the client when a template is activated.
-These will be discussed in a different tutorial.
+* System built ins - `that` and `topic` are special type of variable that are usually set by the client when a template is activated.
+Note that these values are only valid during an active conversation, and are not persistent.

 ### Using Properties
 For example, you can use a property to store your bot's age.
 Create a new property with the name "age" and the value "8" in your bot's properties file**.
 Then insert this category: